-We expect that our current, broad-based application of the Disaster Related Capital Charge will significantly reduce the total amount of capital that Radian Guaranty otherwise would be required to hold against pandemic-related defaults.
-Nonetheless, we expect the overall volume of new defaults resulting from the pandemic, even after giving effect to the Disaster Related Capital Charge, will result in a significant increase in Radian Guaranty's Minimum Required Assets and a material decrease in Radian Guaranty's PMIERs cushion, beginning with the second quarter of 2020.
-This increase in defaults is expected to negatively impact our results of operations in the second quarter of 2020 and in future quarters, primarily due to the need to increase our reserve for losses related to the volume of new defaults.
-Further, under the PMIERs, increased capital charges are applied against defaulted loans based on the amount of time the loans remain in default, with increases taking place upon four, six and twelve missed monthly payments.
-As a result, the total amount of capital we may be required to hold against defaulted loans will increase over time, including for loans that remain in forbearance programs.
+The current broad-based application of the Disaster Related Capital Charge has reduced the total amount of Minimum Required Assets that Radian Guaranty otherwise would have been required to hold against pandemic-related defaults as of June 30, 2020 by approximately \$1.0 billion, taking into consideration our existing risk distribution structures, and we expect that the application of the Disaster Related Capital Charge will continue to materially reduce Radian Guaranty's PMIERs Minimum Required Assets for the foreseeable future and for as long as the Disaster Related Capital Charge continues to apply.
+Nonetheless, the overall volume of new defaults resulting from the pandemic, even after giving effect to the Disaster Related Capital Charge, has resulted in an increase in Radian Guaranty's Minimum Required Assets and a decrease in Radian Guaranty's excess of Available Assets over Minimum Required Assets (PMIERs "cushion") as of June 30, 2020.
+This increase in defaults also negatively impacted our results of operations in the second quarter of 2020, primarily due to the need to increase our reserve for losses related to the volume of new defaults.
+We may continue to experience a high volume of new defaults as a result of the pandemic for the foreseeable future, including for loans subject to a forbearance program, which defaults would continue to negatively impact Radian Guaranty's PMIERs Minimum Required Assets and our results of operations.